 How do I know when my chicken is done?

 You will know your chicken is done by cutting into the thickest part of the chicken breast half-way through.
 You will know the chicken is done when no longer pink in the center and the juices run clear.

-How to Meal Prep this One Pan Chicken and Potatoes recipe:
+How to Meal Prep this sheet pan chicken breast recipe:

-This delicious, healthy recipe is perfect for meal prepping and taking to work.
+This sheet pan chicken breast recipe is perfect for meal prepping and taking to work.
 You’ll start by simply making the recipe as directed.
 Once it comes out of the oven, let it cool to near room temperature.

-If you loved this delicious one pan chicken dinner, then be sure to check out some of my other Sheet Pan recipes:
+If you loved this delicious sheet pan chicken breast recipe, then check out some of my other baked recipes: